Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 - Weekly frequency

 Timing matters just as much.
-Morning sessions feel energizing.
-Evening sessions may relax muscles yet disrupt sleep for some people.
+Morning sessions tend to feel energizing.
+Evening sessions may help relax muscles, though some users find them slightly stimulating at first.

 So yes, when you use red light therapy matters.

-This guide focuses on safe ranges backed by clinical use and real-world experience.
-Many clinics follow these same principles every day.
+This guide focuses on ranges consistent with real-world use across clinics and home users.
+Many wellness clinics follow these same principles every day.

-How Red Light Therapy Dosage Works in the Body
+How Red Light Therapy Interacts with the Body

-Red light reaches your cells and boosts energy production.
+Red light reaches your cells and may support cellular energy production.

-This response is called a biphasic dose effect.
+The response follows what researchers call a biphasic dose effect.

 In plain terms: